DenSinH/GC-/src/Core/Flipper/idea.md

 into different buffers in flipper (VBO or EBO depending on direct/indirect) and bind the appropriate ones to render

+different VBO/EBOs, one VAO, multiple glVertexAttribute calls, increment every time, indices are not per buffer

+use a bool to signify whether flipper is drawing or not, return that on CP[0] reads

 DenSinHToday at 10:23 AM

 Oh wait I have an idea